formerly11/IIoTDoc/content/_index.md

 +++

 This is a index page.
+Hello!

 ![](./forest-1.jpg)